 For many people, though, no cause of tinnitus can be found.
 Doctors call this type of tinnitus “primary” or “idiopathic” tinnitus.

-It is sometimes claimed that tinnitus can be caused by stress.
+It is debatable whether tinnitus can be caused by stress.
 But there isn’t a clear link: So far, relaxation techniques haven’t been shown to have a direct impact on tinnitus.

-The risk of getting tinnitus increases with age.
-It is most common in people over the age of 45.
-But in rare cases it can already arise in childhood.
+Tinnitus is most common in people over the age of 50 years, but in rare cases it can also affect children.

 The doctor first asks about the symptoms: what sounds you hear exactly, in what situations you hear them, and whether they are accompanied by other symptoms such as earache or a feeling of pressure in the ear.
 In primary (idiopathic) tinnitus, both ears are usually affected.
 If the sounds are only heard in one ear and are accompanied by other symptoms such as earache, the tinnitus is likely to have a specific cause which is usually treatable.
-It is also important for the doctor to know whether you are taking any medications.
-This is because some medications, such as acetylsalicylic acid (the drug in medicines like Aspirin) can cause tinnitus sounds if you take too much of them.
+It's also important to pay attention to the right dose of medicine, because some medications can cause sounds in your ear if you take too much of them – for example, very high doses of acetylsalicylic acid (the drug in medicines like Aspirin).

 The talk with the doctor is usually followed by an ear examination and a hearing test.
 The doctor will also listen to the blood vessels in your neck and recommend further tests if necessary.
 It may be a good idea to have a dental examination to rule out any problems with your jaw.